 Multiple Forms: Adding additional forms for an employee is easy.
 Once the data is entered, you can easily use the same employee data to complete a W-2 form, for example.

-Line 14 - Offer of Coverage: Specifies the type of coverage, if any, offered to an employee, spouse and dependents.
+Line 14 - Offer of Coverage - Line 14 specifies the type of coverage, if any, offered to an employee, spouse and dependents.
 The code must indicate the coverage the employee was offered; however, it may not match the coverage in which the employee is actually enrolled.
 For example, if an employee is offered family coverage but enrolls in employee-only coverage, Line 14 must indicate that the employee was offered family coverage.
 A code must be entered for each calendar month even if the employee was not a full-time employee for one or more months.
 Alternatively, the "All 12 Months" box may be completed if the same offer applies to all 12 months.

 Line 14 Code Descriptions

 Qualifying offer: Minimum Essential Coverage (MEC) providing Minimum Value (MV) offered to full-time employee, and at least MEC offered to spouse and dependents.
-Employee contribution for self-only coverage is $93.18 or less (for 2015).
+Employee Required Contribution is $94.75 or less (for 2016 calendar year plans).

 MEC providing MV offered to employee only.